brangerbriz/machine-learning-docs/markdown/twitterbot-part-4-transfer-learning-fine-tuning-and-user-personalization.md

 ### Building a GUI Application with Electron

-Now that we've got the basics of model fine-tuning down using `bin/fine-tune.js`, we're going to create an electron application that let's us generate twitter bots using a graphical user interface.
+Now that we've got the basics of model fine-tuning down using `bin/fine-tune.js`, we're going to build an electron application that let's us create twitter bots using a graphical user interface.

 <section class="media" data-fullwidth="false">
     <img src="images/twitter-bot-generator-electron.png" alt="A screenshot of the final application.">
 </section>